 Two years since, and my English is good – but I have stayed in the city that each day more I consider my home.

-to simply learn English.
+When someone leaves their hometown to come to the UK, they must realize that they’re not going to simply learn English.
 They’re going to get an experience that will change their mind completely.

 This is made even more difficult by the fact that it’s not your native language.
 Trust me, you would never imagine how fast your brain could go!

 A second language

 I still remember when I wasn’t that fluent, I finished work completely dizzy and exhausted.
 Imagine eight hours speaking and thinking in English, having to think and translate everything that you want to say or you heard.

-The first example is what I just said, the first time that I answered to someone without needing to stop doing what I was doing and focusing all my attention on translation.
+The first example is what I just said, the first time that I answered someone without needing to stop doing what I was doing and focusing all my attention on translation.

-I realised that I was more than used to this place is when I saw that I already had my own routine; my morning coffee, in the usual place, before to work, and knowing where the door will be in the platform when the train arrive.
+I realized that I was more than used to this place is when I saw that I already had my own routine; my morning coffee, in the usual place, before work, and knowing where the door will be on the platform when the train arrives.
 Suddenly everything stopped being strange and started to make sense.
-It is torn feeling because at some

 It can be a bit sad, that feeling, because you start to know inside you that this city is becoming your place.
 Because at the end where or what is your place?
 Is it where you were born, or where you live, or where you feel welcome?

-about to choose and make our own way, because, at least in my case, I am here for my own decision.
+I have friends and people that I love in London and I have them in Spain as well.
+Sometimes life is about choosing and make our own way, because, at least in my case, I am here for my own decision.

 Is not easy to leave your hometown and your comfort area but great things are coming along and definitely it really worth it.